 3. Don’t underestimate the slight awkwardness of social situations.

 Be prepared to answer and enlighten those around you that still think a bowl of kale is healthier than a juice fat steak.
-By encouraging and answering questions might just encourage friends and family to try your carnivore lifestyle too.
+By encouraging and answering questions might just encourage friends and family to try your carnivore diet too.